tave8/tave8/README.md

 - SQL

 ## Foundations
-- Strong knowledge of Algorithms & Data structures
+- Strong knowledge of Algorithms & Data structures.
+See example
-- Strong knowledge of OOP, declarative and async programming
+- Strong knowledge of OOP, declarative and async programming.
+See example

 <!--